 Al Jourgensen leaned heavily on the new album, 'AmeriKKKant,' and he made his feelings about President Trump abundantly clear.

 30 Years Ago: Iron Maiden’s Progressive Side Shines on ‘Seventh Son of a Seventh Son’

-After a series of albums mostly rooted in the straightforward, fist-to-the-sky aesthetics of The New Wave of British Heavy Metal, Iron Maiden took some major liberties with their seventh album, 'Seventh Son of a Seventh Son.'
+After a series of albums mostly rooted in the straightforward, fist-to-the-sky aesthetics, Iron Maiden took some major liberties with their seventh album.

 The end of Dave Mustaine's stay in Metallica came on April 11, 1983, and it came without warning.